 Post-Doctoral Research Associate

-Sanju is originally from Nepal and received her undergraduate degree in biotechnology from Nepal’s Purbanchal University.
+Dr. Kunwar is originally from Nepal and received her undergraduate degree in biotechnology from Nepal’s Purbanchal University.
 She joined University of Florida to complete her Master’s and PhD degrees in Plant Pathology focused on the integrated field management of bacterial wilt disease in tomato.
-Sanju began her career as a Postdoctoral Researcher at the University of Wisconsin-Madison, where she researched the mechanism of EFR-based resistance in transgenic tomato line against bacterial wilt disease.

-Sanju has 10 years of experience in integrated field management of vegetable and fruit diseases and is heavily involved in Extension and Education, for which she conducted trainings on plant disease management of vegetable-fruit crops in different countries across southeast Asia and Africa including Nepal, Taiwan, and Rwanda.
+Dr. Kunwar has 10 years of experience in integrated field management of vegetable and fruit diseases and is heavily involved in Extension and Education, for which she conducted trainings on plant disease management of vegetable-fruit crops in different countries across southeast Asia and Africa including Nepal, Taiwan, and Rwanda.
 She is particularly interested in genetic improvement of vegetable crops for better quality and yield.
-Additionally, Sanju has a passion for science communication and teaching plant science to the public and growers.
-Her blog channel: agfunnel.com teaches people about gardening, hydroponics, common garden diseases and pests as well as ways to manage them.
+Additionally,

 Her current responsibilities as a post-doctoral researcher in the Citrus Pathology program involve developing new and advanced technologies to deliver current and novel therapeutics to the citrus trees for managing citrus diseases in Florida.

-Dr. Kellee Britt-Ugartemendia
+Dr. Kellee Britt

 Post-Doctoral Research Associate

-Kellee is a Floridian, born and raised in Fort Lauderdale, Florida.
+Dr. Kellee Britt is a Florida native, born and raised in Fort Lauderdale, Florida.
 She completed her Bachelor of Science degree in Plant Science with a specialization in plant pathology at the University of Florida (Gainesville) in the Spring of 2014.
 She moved across the U.S. to complete her Master of Science in Plant pathology at University of California at Davis in the Fall of 2017 and joined the citrus pathology lab for a PhD in Plant pathology at UF (expected, Fall 2021) Her PhD program was focused on viruses in Asian citrus psyllid (ACP) populations in Florida to better understand potential biological control options for Candidatus Liberibacter asiaticus (CLas), the bacterial pathogen of Huanglongbing (HLB).

 Ana Redondo